ChelseaGitonga/yolo/explanation.md

 **Lightweight**: Alpine Linux is known for its small size and simplicity, which helps reduce the overall size of the docker image.<br />
 **Security**: Alpine Linux has a smaller attack surface due to its minimalistic nature, which enhances security.<br />
 **Performance**: Using a smaller base image can lead to faster download times and improved performance when deploying the image.<br />
-**Node.js Version**: Node.js 16 was chosen because it is a Long-Term Support (LTS) version, providing stability and support for production environments.
+**Node.js Version**: Node.js 16 was chosen because it is a Long-Term Support (LTS) version, providing stability and support for production environments.<br />
+                     Node.js version 16 uses OpenSSL 1.1.1, ensuring compatibility and avoiding any Node.js and OpenSSL version conflicts.

 ## 2. Dockerfile directives used in the creation and running of each container:
 ### Backend Dockerfile: